-In addition to traditional stocks and fixed-income securities, the University holds shares or units in investment funds involving hedged strategies, private equity, distressed debt and real estate.
+In addition to traditional stocks and fixed-income securities, the University holds shares or units in investment funds involving hedged strategies, private equity, commodities and real estate.

-Equity includes direct holding of stocks or mutual funds traded on exchanges and commingled funds that invest in non-US securities for which estimated fair value is based upon reported NAV.
-Redemption terms range from daily to monthly with 0 to 8 days notice.
+Equity includes direct holding of stocks or mutual funds traded on exchanges and commingled funds that invest in non-US and small cap market securities for which estimated fair value is based upon reported NAV.
+Redemption terms range from daily to quarterly with 0 to 30 days notice.

-Fixed Income includes direct holding of mutual funds traded on exchanges and commingled funds that invest in treasury inflation protected securities, high yield and emerging market debt securities for which estimated fair value is based upon reported NAV.
-Redemption terms range from daily to monthly with 0 to 10 days notice.
+Fixed Income includes direct holding of mutual funds (Total Return and Treasury Inflation Protected Securities) traded on exchanges and commingled funds that invest in high yield and emerging market debt securities for which estimated fair value is based upon reported NAV.
+Redemption terms range from daily to quarterly with 0 to 15 days notice.